Table of Contents

 San Jose Convention Center Area

-(Also includes the San Jose Civic Auditorium (now known as City National Civic Auditorium), Montgomery Theater, Children’s Discovery Museum, the Tech Museum, the Fairmont Hotel and the Center For the Performing Arts)
+(Also includes the San Jose Civic Auditorium, Montgomery Theater, Children’s Discovery Museum, the Tech Museum, the Fairmont Hotel and the Center For the Performing Arts)

 These downtown destinations are located on West San Carlos Street, between Highway 87 and South Market Street.
 VTA’s 23 local and 523 Rapid buses stop bus lines directly serve these destinations.
 In fact, there is a dedicated VTA bus stop right at the front entrance to the San Jose Convention Center, and in front of Civic Auditorium.